MatthiasWM/NewtonROMReader/README.md

 two layer board with no exeptional requirements.

 The SO-DIMM 72 modules are not very common anymore and are somewhat hard to find.
 The SD Card socket is a standard SMD part.
-Pin headers shoudl be square shaped to fit the Arduino receptables well.
+Pin headers should be square shaped to fit the Arduino receptables well.

 ## Usage

 The Programmer writes a 90's style menu over the USB serial port connection.
 Functions can be selected by typing the command key and Return.
-Most commands will require confimation of the status of the programmer.
-Type "ok" and Return to confirm your setup.

  - `h`: Check all connectors on the board for short circuits.
 This tool helps verifying that there are no bridges in the SO DIMM connector soldering.
+        *Never run this command with a ROM board or SD Card inserted!*
  - `0`: Select the ROM area from 0x00000000 to 0x00800000 which corresponds
         to the regular ROM and Apple system ROM extension (REx).
  - `1`: This page can be programmed with an extension block of up to 8MB.